yockey88/YEngine/README.md

  - Machine Y Core Class (singleton)

 ### Machine Y
- - Main Editor for Machine Y Engine
+ - Main Editor for the Machine Y Engine
  - App used for testing and development